Perry-Institute/ReefShape/README.md

 <b>07_clean_project.py</b> This script looks in the currently selected chunk / timepoint for unnecessary files for long-term storage (key points, depth maps, orthophotos), and deletes them.
 This dramatically reduces file sizes and is recommended to be run once the user is happy with the data products for a given timepoint.

-<i>Note: The scripts are prefixed with a number so that they appear in the proper order in the ReefShape menu bar item.
+<i>Note: The scripts are prefixed with a number so that they appear in the proper order in the ReefShape menu bar dropdown.
 Over time, new scripts may be added, and thus the numbering on these scripts are subject to change.</i>

 ### Other Files